-Because we will be emphasizing the whole writing process, including invention and rewriting, you will be required to submit drafts of Essays 1-3 before submitting final drafts for grading.
-To earn full credit, each draft must be typed, meet the minimum essay length requirement (plus a Works Cited page when required), and submitted by the start of class on their due dates through Brightspace.
-You also may be asked to provide a printed copy of drafts for in-class workshops, which also will be due at the start of class.
+Because we will be emphasizing the whole writing process, including invention and rewriting, you will be required to submit essay drafts before submitting final drafts for grading.
+To earn full credit, each required draft must be typed, meet the minimum essay length requirement (plus a Works Cited page when required), and be submitted by the required due date and time.
+You also may be asked to provide drafts for in-class workshops.
 An incomplete draft will earn only partial credit.
 A late draft submitted within 24 hours of the due date and time will earn half the assigned credit.
 Any draft submitted more than 24 hours late will earn no credit.
 You are expected to revise and edit your drafts thoroughly and carefully before submitting them as final drafts for grading.
 In addition to participating in class workshops, discussing your drafts with me and utilizing the Writing Center are excellent strategies.